simonw/datasette-media/README.md

 ## Configuration

-In addition to the different named conten types, the following special plugin configuration keys are available:
+In addition to the different named content types, the following special plugin configuration settings are available:

 - `transform_threads` - number of threads to use for running transformations (e.g. resizing).
 Defaults to 4.
 - `enable_transform` - enable custom transformations controlled by additional query string parameters, e.g. `?w=400`